-- explain the definition of bullying so that there is shared understanding amongst all members of the school community. - make clear that no form of bullying will be tolerated. - outline the strategies and programs in place to build a positive school culture and prevent bullying behaviour. - ask that everyone in our school community be alert to signs and evidence of bullying behaviour and understands the importance of reporting bullying behaviour to school staff. - ensure that all reported incidents of bullying are appropriately investigated and addressed. - ensure that support is provided to students who may be affected by bullying behaviour (including targets, bystander, witnesses, and students engaging in bullying behaviour) - seek parental and peer group support in addressing and preventing bullying behaviour at MEC.
+- Explain the definition of bullying so that there is shared understanding amongst all members of the MEC community. - Make clear that no form of bullying at MEC will be tolerated. - Outline the strategies and programs in place at MEC to build a positive school culture and prevent bullying behaviour. - Ask that everyone in our school community be alert to signs and evidence of bullying behaviour and understands the importance of reporting bullying behaviour to school staff. - Ensure that all reported incidents of bullying are appropriately investigated and addressed. - Ensure that support is provided to students who may be affected by bullying behaviour (including targets, bystanders, witnesses and students engaging in bullying behaviour). - Seek parental and peer group support in addressing and preventing bullying behaviour at MEC.

-When responding to bullying behaviour, we aim to:
+When responding to bullying behaviour, MEC aims to:

-- be proportionate, consistent, and responsive. - find a constructive solution for everyone. - stop the bullying from happening again. - restore the relationships between the students involved.
+- Be proportionate, consistent and responsive. - Find a constructive solution for everyone. - Stop the bullying from happening again. - Restore the relationships between the students involved.